subodhjena/langchain-stock-research-assistant/README.md

    run(symbol)
    ```

-3. It should be noted that initial laod will take some time and consecuteive load should be much faster
+3. It should be noted that initial load will take some time and consecuteive load should be much faster